 Related: Xbox Backwards Compatibility

-We imagine 60fps will be the usual benchmark for performance which will result in a silky smooth gameplay experience.
+Despite the amazing spec reveals, we imagine 60fps will likely remain the real benchmark for performance which will result in a silky smooth gameplay experience.
 The majority of consumers won’t even have a display for taking advantage of 8K at release, or even several years afterwards.
-4K, on the other hand, is becoming increasingly common in the home of gamers, and will only become more so once Xbox Series X arrives.
+4K, on the other hand, is becoming increasingly common in gamers’ homes and will only become more so once Xbox Series X arrives.

 One of the most exciting additions of the Xbox Series X is the implementation of SSD technology.
 Replacing the standard hard drive, this new use of memory storage will allow for games to load faster than ever before, while also speeding up general processes around the user interface.
 Xbox One is notorious for being cumbersome to navigate, so here’s hoping Microsoft has learned a thing or two in this department.